nextgis-borsch/borsch/README.md

 Also the version can be specified via VERSION <version>

 Any other parameters will be forward to the external project.
 The important parameter is **CMAKE_ARGS**.
+Note: do not pass WITH_X options with CMAKE_ARGS, use set(WITH_X ...) instead.

 ```
 find_anyproject(CURL REQUIRED CMAKE_ARGS